Books From The Bin: Trilby by George du Maurier

-Trilby is a novel written by George du Maurier and published in 1894.
+Trilby is a novel published in 1894.
 It is set largely in Paris, particularly in the bohemian quarter, with a cast consisting mostly of English artists.
 As the blurb on the back says,

 "Its success was extravagant; as du Maurier's son later recalled, 'People went Trilby mad.'
 The appeal of the story is essentially nostalgic, for it captures perfectly the mood of a generation and a place—not as it was, but as it was fondly remembered, years afterward, from a comfortable studio in Hempstead."